Top 10 tips for dating Dutch women and Dutch men

-While the Dutch are not renowned for being touchy on a first date, direct eye contact is the norm so don't be put off if someone is staring your way.
+While neither Dutch women nor Dutch men are renowned for being touchy on a first date, direct eye contact is the norm so don't be put off if someone is staring your way.
 Intimidating or sexy?
 You decide.
 Friends also usually kiss three times on the cheek in greeting, and although some strangers may kiss when being introduced to someone through a common friend, a handshake is more common.

 Splitting the bill and chivalry

 Some say it is unromantic but Dutch relationships pride themselves on equality between Dutch women and men.
 Another option is for one person to pay for, say, drinks and the other for movie tickets.
 Either way, be prepared that a date is not always going to be free ride, nor will free drinks in bars be that forthcoming from Dutch men.
 However, this does not mean that paying for your date is not appreciated – it's your choice.

 Keeping it casual

 The Dutch aren't known for dressing to the hilt.
 Part of this has to do with the prevalent bike culture – have you tried biking in high heels and a mini skirt, through the rain?
 It also comes down to the Dutch laid-back attitude, which tends to extend to clothes (and makeup), so you may want to take it down a notch if you're used to getting very gussied up for a date.
 Don't take it personally if your date shows up in sneakers or arrives at a fancy event in jeans.